kapiaszczyk/library-JPA-project/README.md

 #### Example SQL queries
 Example queries to test the database can be found [here](https://github.com/kapiaszczyk/library-management-app/blob/main/readme_files/example_queries.sql).

-#### Sample data - `data.sql`
+#### Sample data
 Sample data that is used to populate the database for tests can be found [here](https://github.com/kapiaszczyk/library-management-app/blob/main/src/main/resources/data.sql).

-### Some more interesting queries
+### REST API
+I am in the process of implementing the endpoints.
+Some of them (marked with "!") are currently unoptimized and generate a lot of queries.
+I also plan adding "internal" endpoints, that will serve GET, POST and DELETE requests to do with adding books, accounts etc. that will require some sort of authentication to access.

+#### Implemented endpoints
+- GET `/books/all` - returns all books in the database
+- GET `/books/title-isbn-authors` - returns all books with fields title, isbn and authors
-* `findByCreditsBookTitle(String title)` - returns authors credited for books with a given title
+- GET `/books/title/{title}/library/{name}` - returns all books with a given title and in given library
-* `findByCreditsAuthorLastName(String lastName)` - returns books with authors with a given last name
+- GET `/books/author-name/{firstName}/author-surname/{lastName}` - returns all books written by given author
-* `findByAccountNumberAndLoanStatus(Long accountNumber, String loanStatus)` - returns books loaned by a given account with a given loan status
+- GET `/books/loan-status/{status}`- returns all books that with a given loan status
-* and more CRUD operations such as find books by title, category, author, etc.
+- GET `/categories/all` - returns all categories
+- GET `/categories/find_by_name/fantasy` - returns category with a given name

 ### Running the application
 To run the application, you need to have Java and Maven installed.
 You can run the application using the command `mvn spring-boot:run`.
 The application will run on port 8080.
 You can access the H2 console at `localhost:8080/h2-console`.
 The database is populated with data using the `data.sql` file.
 The database is created in memory and is destroyed when the application is stopped.